Anonymous-L33/LIAD/README.md

 ## Disclaimer

-Please note that this repository does not include the steps for generating module information based on architecture documents using GPT, nor the steps for generating interpretable module dependencies.
+Please note that this repository does not include the steps for generating module information based on architecture documentation using GPT.
 This is because the GPT API is not free, and thus integrating it directly into the repository would involve costs.
-This repository focuses only on the application of the LIAD tool using pre-existing data to recover architecture with interpretable modules.
+This repository focuses only on the application of the LIAD tool using pre-extracted modules based on GPT, for recovering the architecture and detecting architectural drift.

 ## Contribution